 - Select timber furniture with metal frame or legs such as our Soho Cirque Square Side Table to bring a feeling of lightness to the space.

 - Mix in timber furniture that is lighter in appearance.
-Stools such as the Linea Tri Base Side Table or the Baha Round Coffee Table aren’t as heavy as some of your traditional timber furniture pieces.
+Stools such as the Linea Tri Base Side Table or the Jervis coffee table aren’t as heavy as some of your traditional timber furniture pieces.
 This will help make the rooms feel larger and more contemporary rather than compact and dated.

 Curate your accessories

 Modern traditional homes are typically unfussy in design and have a sense of openness.
 The interior spaces aren’t filled to the brim with stuff.
 Rather, there is a feeling of space and visual relief running throughout the rooms.

 When accessorising a traditional home in a modern aesthetic, you need to choose wisely.
 Be clear about the look you’re wanting to create, but you don’t need to be bound to only modern pieces.
 Remember, mixing the two eras in a transitional style is about balance.

 Keep shelves open and airy and curate your accessories so that they don’t disturb or distract from the original architectural features of your home.
 You can even play with how you display your accessories such as arranging books stacked horizontally rather than the traditional way of lining them up vertically.
 Another way to emphasise your new style is to place modern accessories on traditional furniture pieces like a contemporary lamp on an older side table.

 By curating your accessories with constraint, you’ll end up creating a gallery-like, personal feel with a modern touch.